 What can I expect if I come to a screening event?

 - Your medical history will be taken

 - An examination of the prostate

 - A PSA blood test (Click to learn about the PSA Test)

 Frequently Asked Questions

 How soon after I attend will I get my results?

 What if my PSA blood test is high?

-  You will be invited to attend the hospital for a prostate biopsy, which is done under local anaesthetic.
+You will be invited to attend the hospital for an MRI and if further investigation is required, possibly a prostate biopsy, which is done under local anaesthetic.